EshanJayasundara/OpenTwinDocumentation/README.md

 opentwins-mosquitto            NodePort
 zookeeper                      NodePort
 ```
-If there is a service type diffrent from above, please use the command blow and edit the service type,
+If there is a service type different from the above, please use the command below and edit the service type,
 ```
 kubectl edit service <service-name> -n <your-own-namespace>
 ```
 replace `<service-name>` and `<your-own-namespace>` with actual names.

-### Establishing kafka connection in ditto
+### Establishing Kafka connection in Ditto

 __`Important:`__</br>
-__Replace uri s with actual ones in your cluster including the curl command url.__</br>
+__Replace uri s with actual ones in your cluster including the curl command URL.__</br>

 There are two methods, please use only one from below.</br>